MattE4/Abaqus_extract_min_max_curves/README.md

 - Run script
 - Check XY Data Manager when done

 There was no excessive testing.
-Usage at own risk.
+Usage at your own risk.